Actuarial-Sciences-for-Africa-ASA/BitemporalPostgres.jl/docs/src/api/theory.md

 ```math
 \hspace*{10mm} validity = [now,∞) [w,∞)
 ```
-* with retrospective transactions all revisions valid from now shadowed versions are marked as invalid from the new version
+* with retrospective transactions
+  *  all revisions valid from now shadowed versions on are marked as invalid from the new version on and
+  *  all revisions invalid from now shadowed versions on are revived (copied) and marked as valid from the new version on

+  These actions can be implemented by database constraints.

 **Mutations of components** consist of